fnuecke/eris/README.md

 * `any eris.unpersist([perms,] value)`
   This unpersists the provided binary string that resulted from an earlier call to `eris.persist()` and return the unpersisted value.
 Note that passing the permanent object table is optional.
 If only one argument is given Eris assumes it's the data representing a persisted object, and the permanent object table is empty.
 If given, `perms` must be a table. `value` must be a string.

+* `[value] eris.settings(name[, value])`
+  This allows changing Eris' settings for the Lua VM the script runs in (Eris stores its settings in the registry).
+For available settings see the documentation of the corresponding C functions above.

 Concepts
 ========